0xmic/sc-security-challenges/README.md

 The challenge deals with a vulnerability in Ethereum smart contracts known as a Denial of Service (DoS) attack due to an unhandled exception.
 A contract can become vulnerable to this attack when it relies on transfer or send function to forward funds to another address, without handling the possibility of these operations failing.

-The CalyptusHill contract allows anyone to become atTheTop if they send an amount of Ether that is equal to or larger than the current bribe.
-The sent bribe is then forwarded to the current atTheTop address.
+The `CalyptusHill` contract allows anyone to become `atTheTop` if they send an amount of Ether that is equal to or larger than the current `bribe`.
+The sent bribe is then forwarded to the current `atTheTop` address.
 Initially, Alice is atTheTop and whenever someone sends an equal or larger bribe to take her spot, she quickly sends the same amount to reclaim her position.

-The vulnerability arises in the receive function of the CalyptusHill contract, where the contract tries to forward the incoming Ether to the current atTheTop address using the transfer function.
-If the transfer call fails for any reason (e.g., the receiving contract runs out of gas or throws an exception), it will cause the entire receive function to revert, effectively preventing the execution of any code that follows it.
+The vulnerability arises in the `receive` function of the `CalyptusHill` contract, where the contract tries to forward the incoming Ether to the current `atTheTop` address using the `transfer` function.
+If the `transfer` call fails for any reason (e.g., the receiving contract runs out of gas or throws an exception), it will cause the entire `receive` function to revert, effectively preventing the execution of any code that follows it.

-Bob's goal is to take the atTheTop position and prevent Alice from reclaiming it.
-To achieve this, Bob deploys the HillAttack contract.
-This contract doesn't have a payable fallback function, which means it will automatically throw an exception if it receives Ether via a transfer or send call.
+Bob's goal is to take the `atTheTop` position and prevent Alice from reclaiming it.
+To achieve this, Bob deploys the `HillAttack` contract.
+This contract doesn't have a payable fallback function, which means it will automatically throw an exception if it receives Ether via a `transfer` or `send` call.

-When Bob calls the attack function of HillAttack contract, it sends Ether to the CalyptusHill contract, which tries to forward this incoming Ether to the current atTheTop address (Alice initially).
-After the first attack transaction, the atTheTop position has been claimed by Bob's HillAttack contract.
-Now, whenever CalyptusHill tries to send Ether to HillAttack (i.e., when Alice attempts to reclaim her position), it will fail and revert due to the lack of a payable fallback function in HillAttack.
-This prevents Alice from reclaiming the atTheTop position, effectively locking it to Bob's HillAttack contract.
+When Bob calls the `attack` function of `HillAttack` contract, it sends Ether to the `CalyptusHill` contract, which tries to forward this incoming Ether to the current `atTheTop` address (Alice initially).
+After the first attack transaction, the `atTheTop` position has been claimed by Bob's `HillAttack` contract.
+Now, whenever CalyptusHill tries to send Ether to `HillAttack` (i.e., when Alice attempts to reclaim her position), it will fail and revert due to the lack of a payable fallback function in `HillAttack`.
+This prevents Alice from reclaiming the `atTheTop` position, effectively locking it to Bob's `HillAttack` contract.

 This example highlights a key principle in Ethereum smart contract development: be careful when using external calls, especially if they involve transferring Ether.
 External calls can introduce potential vulnerabilities, especially when not correctly handled or placed at the end of your functions.